|

 What is Sublimation Coating Made Of?

-Sublimation coating is made of various ingredients, varying depending on the material type and ink used.
+Sublimation coating is made of various ingredients depending on the material type and ink used.
 Here are some common ingredients found in sublimation coating:

 • Epoxy resin and hardener: Used for coating hard surfaces such as ceramic, metal, and wood.
 They create a durable, glossy layer that can withstand high temperatures and pressures.